Ta1sty/Bachelorarbeit/docs/index.md

 In these scenarios traversal shaders showed that they do indeed work and are able to implement the mentioned concepts.
 Furthermore, they show a more than significant decrease in memory usage and a slight improvement in cache efficiency.
 On the other side, they also introduce a heavy overhead as they keep switching control between raytracing core and the streaming multiprocessor.

 ### Applications
 Traversal shader are a huge addition to any production or render software which uses raytracing and must not fulfill real time requirements.
-They are perfect for objects like trees and houses which have multiple shared submeshes like leavs, walls, rooms etc. LOD can be used to some extent and does offer some improvements, though one must be careful where to use it.
+They are perfect for objects like trees and houses which have multiple shared sub-meshes like leaves, walls, rooms etc. LOD can be used to some extent and does offer some improvements, though one must be careful where to use it.
 They may also be useful for some niche uses that I mentioned earlier, specifically the reduced amount of rebuilds and lazy loading of AS.

 ### Drawbacks
 Overall traversal should only continue up to 3 levels of instancing otherwise the overhead starts to take over.
-Current GPUs are currently not designed for this many control switches as RT-Core and SM control switches take most of the shader time and overall the cache efficiency does not look to great for AS that are in the dimensions of multiple GBs.
+Current GPUs are currently not designed for this many control switches as RT-Core and SM control switches take most of the shader time and overall, the cache efficiency does not look to great for AS that are in the dimensions of multiple GBs.
 Though, using traversal shaders they do improve a little, since less instances are used.

 ### Outlook
 If something along the lines comes of hardware support for traversal shaders comes, then I would see some real promise.
-It isn't even necessary to support traveral shaders in full generality.
+It isn't even necessary to support traversal shaders in full generality.
 Just the injection of a program to select a single acceleration structure to traverse next, would be enough to allow for almost all techniques.
-More generally speaking it would definetly be beneficial for reduced latency for any control switches for ray queries in any program.
+More generally speaking it would be beneficial to see reduced latency for any control switches for RayQueries.
 Overall, I was astonished at the decrease in memory usage by multi instancing a couple of bushes and that it had next to no performance impact.

 ### Thanks
 That is all for now.
-I am currently working privately on another raytracer with Vulkan where I will incorporate a traversal shader to some degree.
+I am currently working privately on another Ray-Tracer with Vulkan where I will incorporate a traversal shader to some degree.
 And depending on the results I might publish that repository as well.
 My thanks go out to all people who helped me, all the nice tutorials and the public repositories out there.
 You can find these at the end of the Pdf in subsection 6.5.

 <p align="center">I sincerely thank you for reading. </p>